CiaranOMara/Contributing/docs/src/policy/code_style.md

 * When using conditional branching, if code is statement-like, an if-else block should be used.
 However if the code is expression-like then julia's ternary operator should be used.
-E.g.

 ```julia
 matches == sketchlen ? (return 1.0) : return matches / (2 * sketchlen - matches)